Aboudoc/Uniswap-v2/README.md

 ## Uniswap V2 Single Hop Swap

-This challenge introduces 2 functions to swap tokens on Uniswap V2
+This contract introduces 2 functions to swap tokens on Uniswap V2

 `swapExactTokensForTokens` - Sell all of input token.
 `swapTokensForExactTokens` - Buy specific amount of output token.